at Town Square Plaza

 Stuart Kendall of Seattle Solstice made a large in-kind contribution to honor his uncle and grandfather, who were lifelong Rotarians.

-History of the Rotary International Centennial Sphere
+History of the Rotary Sphere

 It sits on a granite base quarried in China.
 Both were fabricated by Seattle Solstice using equipment created specifically to create floating, spherical fountains.

-Kent’s sphere is the largest west of the Mississippi, yet rotates on 15 pounds per square inch of water, roughly the amount of water pressure from an ordinary garden hose.
+The Rotary Sphere is the largest west of the Mississippi, yet rotates on 15 pounds per square inch of water, roughly the amount of water pressure from an ordinary garden hose.